 1. Find the Card With the Longest Intro Period

 The longer the intro period, the more money you can save on interest and the smaller your monthly payments will have to be to avoid it altogether.
-The length of introductory offers will vary—some can last for 12 months and others up to 21 —so make sure you find the card with the longest intro period if you feel you need the extra time.
-If you are transferring a balance, do a quick estimation of how many months you'll need to pay down the card.
-Knowing this ahead of time will help you choose a card that is right for you.
+Promotional periods vary by lender from a few months up to 21 months, but look for a 0% intro APR card with the longest intro period if you could use the extra time.

 2. Develop an Aggressive Payment Plan